EvaMaeRey/ind2cat/README.md

 # to do

   - change to Rlang for grabbing function name
   - make “Y” “N” a lot stricter - right now we’re assuming a ton\!
+Eek\!

 # Basic examples: *How to use ind\_recode()*